 Things We Learned With Silhouette Portrait Photography

-While the results are interesting and we're very happy, there are some lessons we learned along the way.
-Here are a few things that we thought would be nice to know before we started.
+While the results are interesting and we’re pleased, we learned some lessons along the way.
+Here are a few things we thought would be nice to know before we started.

-Our living room is fairly large from front to back, but we ran into issues when trying to move the lights away from the background.
+Our living room is fairly large from front to back, but we ran into issues when moving the lights away from the background.

-You need to have your subject away from the background far enough that the light doesn't bounce onto the subject.
+You need to keep your subject away from the background so far enough that the light doesn’t bounce onto the subject.
 How far?
 That depends upon the size of your background and the power of your flash.

-We found that you don't need to blast flash power to saturate your background with color.
-In fact, too much flash power causes your color to fade on the background, so less is more.
-If you're trying to use bare flash to create a solid white background, you run a greater risk of light bouncing off your background and onto your subject.
+We found that you don’t need to blast flash power to saturate your background with color.
+Too much flash power causes your color to fade on the background, so less is more.
+If you’re trying to use bare flash to create a solid white background, you risk light bouncing off your background and onto your subject.

 Moving your flash away from the background increases the size of your light on the background.
 This makes sense.
 If you put the flash right against the background, it doesn’t have room to fill it up with color.
 Move the flash back to increase the range of its output on the background.

-You can see the shape from our eVOLV 200 head when it's too close to the background.
-Pull it away and the gradient goes away, leaving you with a saturated and even background.
+You can see the shape from our Godox AD200 head when it’s too close to the background.
+Pull it away, and the gradient goes away, leaving you with a saturated and even background.

 That was one of our problems in our home studio.
 One side had room to back up, the other side had a wall in the way.

-Remember, there shouldn't be any detail on your subject.
-That means the result should look like a shadow, which gets entirely defined by its outline.
-There are some poses that work well when you light your subject that just won't play out as a silhouette.
+Remember, there shouldn’t be any detail on your subject.
+That means the result should look like a shadow, entirely defined by its outline.
+Some poses work well when you light your subject, which won’t play out like a silhouette.